 If the video is already posted on TikTok, you can paste the URL of the TikTok video into the paste box to import it into the editor.

 After the video is uploaded, you’ll be able to edit the video before adding subtitles.
-Trim the clip so that meets TikTok's 60 second requirement, combine multiple clips together with the "Add Scene" option or in the Timeline, crop or zoom in on the video, and change up the speed.
+Trim the clip by dragging the ends of the layer so the video meets TikTok's 60 second requirement.
+You can combine multiple clips together in the timeline, crop or zoom in on the video, and change up the speed.

 2. Generate or Add Captions